 - BSc (Hons) Sports Studies & Exercise Science

 - Post Graduate Certificate in Higher Education – Teaching and Learning in Health &

 - BACPR qualified Exercise Instructor (REPS Level 4)

 - Fully qualified Personal Trainer (REPS Level 3)

 - Immediate Life Support Certificate (Resuscitation Council UK)

 - Member of Fitness Professionals (since 2001)

 - Member of the British Association for Cardiovascular Prevention and Rehabilitation (BACPR)

-I enjoy keeping active by taking part in fitness bootcamp sessions, running and going to the gym.
+I enjoy keeping active thorough running, participating in fitness bootcamp sessions and going to the gym.
 My greatest achievement was completing the Berlin Marathon in 2014 with the amazing atmosphere and support of the crowd it was a day I’ll never forget!
 Although, sometimes just getting outdoors and going for a walk with my wife can be the best way to blow off the cobwebs, clear the head and relax.

 I understand that not everyone has been active recently or regularly, that people may have had a bad experience or don’t enjoy exercise.
-I aim to work together with clients at their pace, whilst making physical activity fun and build confidence and a sense that lifestyle changes are achievable, whether they are an elite athlete struggling to return to their peak, or someone who needs to focus on introducing small changes and exercise for the first time, I feel I can effectively and safely help you achieve your health, fitness and well-being goals.
+I aim to work together with clients at their pace, whilst making physical activity fun and build confidence and a sense that lifestyle changes are achievable.
+Whether you are a serious exerciser struggling to return to your peak, or someone who needs to focus on introducing small changes and exercise for the first time, I feel I can effectively and safely help you achieve your health, fitness and well-being goals.